RodGal-2020/C1/README.md

 - I, *for once/exceptionally*, believe that...
 - Do you feel the *generation gap* with your colleagues?
 - TAL.IA is a project *by means of which* we will be able to use deep learning in order to aid the d/Deaf community.
+- *There are always two sides to any situation*.
+In the case of...
+- This model achieves the *state-of-the-art* in the SLR task.